8051Enthusiast/at51/README.md

 An alternative is a chi squared test on the distribution of opcodes, which is can have a value bigger than 1 and is not constrained in its values.
 But as a downside, it is harder to say what ranges usually are 8051 code, as that changes for example with blocksize.
 It is useful for comparing the 8051-ness of different blocks and is normally more reliable thatn Kullback-Leibler divergence in that case.
-Also note that I have no experience in statistics so I maybe doing things wrong.
+Also note that I have no experience in statistics so I may be doing things wrong.

+One can also set the standard metric that gets used when no option is given in the [config](#config) under the name `stat_mode` with either `AlignedJump`, `SquareChi` or `KullbackLeibler`.

 I normally do not need the second or third option (Kullback-Leibler or chi squared) and they exist mostly because I didn't implement the first test until later.